 Parboiling Potato Wedges

-In terms of preparing potato wedges, different people having different methods.
+In terms of preparing potato wedges, different people have different methods.
 Some soak in cold water, others coat them straight in the seasoning.
 I prefer to par-boil.

 Removing Starch from Potatoes